 Back East Brewery Company, Bloomfield

-Pretty darn impressive for a brewery that just opened up a couple weeks ago.
-They had two beers in production for the first two weeks, just rolled out a phenomenal Imperial Stout in this, their third week and I’m looking forward to their IPA next week.
-Plans include an Imperial IPA and some seasonals as time moves forward.
+Back East’s introduction to the scene was pretty darn (2012) impressive upon opening.
+They had two beers in production for the first two weeks, rolled out a phenomenal Imperial Stout in their third week and followed thereafter with an IPA.
+Plans included an Imperial IPA and some seasonals as time moved forward.

 Despite their newness, the guys behind Back East are not new to the craft beer game.
 They know their stuff and it shows.

-First of all, their set up in an industrial building in Bloomfield (which isn’t that hard to find – much easier than, say, David Glass’s old cheesecake factory which used to be nearby) is super clean, organized and well thought-out.
+First of all, their set up in an industrial building in Bloomfield, is super clean, organized and well thought-out.
 While they don’t have a tavern license at this time (a new law in CT allows breweries to set up an actual bar area), they have the room to do so if they want.
 Not Hooker room, but room enough.

 Tours are offered on Saturdays and I took the second tour ever given by co-founder Tony Karlowicz.
 I’m special.
 The tour here is worthwhile if only because Tony mixes in the rather personal history of the brewery with the usual stuff about hop provenance and wort temperatures.